-There are two categories of expenses which are included in the calculation of the cash flows for Technical Provisions:
+There are three categories of expenses which are included in the calculation of the cash flows for Technical Provisions:

-- Claims Management Expenses which include the costs of the claims handling department and the associated overhead costs as well as an allocation of general overheads.
-In addition, these expense amounts include internal legal and engineering costs incurred when handling claims/potential claims. - Investment Management Expenses are those incurred in the management of NHBC's investment portfolio of assets which are held to support the insurance liabilities.
+- Allocated Loss Adjustment Expenses (ALAE): these include the cost of technical investigations to arrive at validity decisions, legal expenses and ex-gratia payments.
+Note that ALAE is also allowed as part of claims indemnity spend. - Claims Management Expenses which include the costs of the claims handling department and the associated overhead costs as well as an allocation of general overheads. - Investment Management Expenses are those incurred in the management of NHBC's investment portfolio of assets which are held to support the insurance liabilities